 Let’s see how many monkeys are in our groups.
 How many do we need to make 4 in each group?
 Now how many are there all together?

-There’s 6 monkeys in a tree.
+There are 6 monkeys in a tree.
 Count out six monkeys.
 Uh oh…a parrot flew away and 4 monkeys chased it…how many monkeys are left in the tree?

 Through these hands on number concepts for preschoolers we can assess if the child added and removed objects from the group along with the story.
 I can consider what other types of materials I could add to our play space that encourages everyday math skills.